francescogerardomarra/its/modulo26/6_logging.md

 The request is handled by multiple services:

-- the front-end service
+1. the front-end service
-- the payment service
+2. the payment service
-- the inventory service
+3. the inventory service

-**User submits order request:**
+**1) User submits order request:**

 - The API receives the order request and generates a Request ID `REQ-98765`.
 - This Request ID is logged and passed along to the next service.